 In fact, the nearby Durrington Wall – another Neolithic (New Stone Age) settlement – shows that this type of activity took place here, and may have even been the accommodation site for some of Stonehenge’s builders.

 The hourglass site at Avebury, however, was probably not used in the same way.
-The circles are huge, and together, they span a length of 4 kilometers (about 2.5 miles).
+The circles are huge, and together, they span a length of 4 kilometers (about 2.5 miles), and involved 4,000 trees, according to BBC News.
 This gigantic fire was not likely used for a feast, but some sort of ceremonial practice.

 The site was no mere pile of logs.
 It would have taken hundreds of trees to build, and a lot of precise trench excavation.
 This was no haphazard monument; it was a complex construction project that certainly needed careful planning and direction.

-Pottery shards found within the monument do date back to the time of Stonehenge, but carbon-dating techniques by Historic England have now confirmed that the site itself is almost a thousand years older.
+Pottery shards found within the monument do date back to the time of Stonehenge, but carbon-dating techniques by Historic England have now confirmed that the site itself is almost a thousand years older, per the Times.
 This means it was constructed during what is a relatively mysterious part of British history, during which archaeologists know very little about.

 It should be noted that 5,300 years ago, Britain was a very different society from the one immediately following on from Stonehenge.